Quantum software and algorithms research

 Willis labs.

-The CoC was last updated on 2022-12-11.
-As a group, we will review
+The CoC was last reviewed in August 2024.
+As a group, we will

-has the opportunity to contribute their ideas.
+the opportunity to contribute their ideas.

 Professional conduct